CovertLab/wcEcoli/docs/create-pyenv.md

           language = c
       ```

-1. Add the following line to your bash profile.
+1. (Optional) Add the following line to your bash profile.
+This has been shown to improve performance significantly on linux machines.
     ```
     export OPENBLAS_NUM_THREADS=1
     ```